We have been monitoring our DigitalOcean hosting test site since the beginning of 2018.

 As you can see, there is a small dip in the summer, with the lowest recorded Uptime percentage coming in at 99.94% in July.
 But the system rebounds in August, with no outages occurring throughout September, October, November, or December.

 That’s an improvement in the right direction.
 The arrow is constantly moving up, it shows that DigitalOcean is on top of its problems.

 2. Lightning-Fast Load Times

 Uptime is the number one statistic to watch for when selecting a web host.

-After all – every bell and whistle on the planet won’t account to a hill of beans if your website is spending long periods offline.
+After all – every bell and whistle on the planet won’t account for a hill of beans if your website is spending long periods offline.

 Coming in as a close second is speed.

 Lagging websites might as well be ‘down’, for all intents and purposes.
 Sluggish sites are virtually unusable.
 Your traffic won’t hesitate to bounce.
 Literally.
 A difference of just a few seconds can cost you nearly three-quarters of your potential website traffic.